Why do I need a License for Communication to the Public of Sound Recordings and Audio Visual Works?

 All three are Collective Management Organizations, but they separately administer three different classes of rights.
 MCSK administers the copyright for authors, composers,, arrangers and music publishers of musical works.
 KAMP administers the related rights of producers of sound recordings while PRISK administers the related rights or performers of sound recording and audio-visual works.
 Even though KAMP and PRISK work together in issuing a joint license to users of sound recordings and audio-visual works, their constitutions, membership and guardianship of rights and responsibilities are different.

-How do I pay for KAMP-PRISK licence for a shop, restaurant, etc.?
+How do I pay for KAMP Copyright and Related Rights License for a shop, restaurant, etc.?

 Please call 0738645041,0710309695 or email info@kamp.or.ke Our licencing consultants will provide you with the correct application form to complete.

-I bought a business that has an existing KAMP-PRISK licence – how do I go about changing it to my name?
+I bought a business that has an existing KAMP Copyright and Related Rights License – how do I go about changing it to my name?

 Please call 0738645041,0710309695 or email info@kamp.or.ke.
 Our licensing consultants will provide you with the correct application form to complete.

-As the only CMO registered and licenced under section 46 of the copyright act 2001 of the laws of Kenya to collect monies on the behalf of the phonogram producers/ producers of sound recordings that are broadcast and communicated to the public .
+As the only Collective Management Organisation (CMO) registered and licensed under Section 46 of the Copyright Act 2001 of the laws of Kenya, KAMP Copyright and Related Rights collects royalties on behalf of phonogram producers and performers of sound recordings that are broadcast and communicated to the public.
+KAMP administers the rights of producers and performers in the following avenues::

-• Synchronisation – when work is synchronised to visual images, video or film.
+- Synchronization – when work is synchronized to visual images, video, or film.